0 votes

 The closest you can get is to set up a SOCKS5 server that tunnels its connections through an SSH server.
 This eliminates the need to setup one tunnel per port, but it also requires each client app to support connecting via a SOCKS5 server and be configured to use it.
 To work around that, you would need something like sshuttle that operates via a SOCKS5 server.
 Unfortunately, we are not aware of any such tool, and we have no plans to implement it.

-Thank you very much for the clear answer.
+Understood, thank you very much for the clear explanations!

 ...